whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-deploy-container.md

 ## Resource governance
 Resource governance is a capability of the container and restricts the resources that the container can use on the host.
 The `ResourceGovernancePolicy`, specified in the application manifest, provides the ability to declare resource limits for a service code package.
 Resource limits can be set for;

-- Memory
+* Memory
-- MemorySwap
+* MemorySwap
-- CpuShares (CPU relative weight)
+* CpuShares (CPU relative weight)
-- MemoryReservationInMB
+* MemoryReservationInMB
-- BlkioWeight (BlockIO relative weight).
+* BlkioWeight (BlockIO relative weight).

+> [!NOTE]
->[AZURE.NOTE] In a future release, support for specifying specific block IO limits such as IOPs, read/write BPS and others will be possible.
+> In a future release, support for specifying specific block IO limits such as IOPs, read/write BPS and others will be possible.
+>
+>

     <ServiceManifestImport>
         <ServiceManifestRef ServiceManifestName="FrontendServicePackage" ServiceManifestVersion="1.0"/>